-You can then wipe off the light lube later when the bike has dried out and replace it with a lube with higher viscosity, as this is less likely to wash off when riding.
+You can then wipe off the light lube later when the bike has dried out and replace it with one of the best chain lubes, perhaps one with greater viscosity as this is less likely to wash off when riding.

 Be aware, though, that stickier lubes have the side effect of attracting dirt, forming a black paste that wears through components with frightening ease.
 You will have to degrease your chain if the build-up gets out of hand.

 So, can I do without a winter bike?

 Of course you can.
 You can carry on riding your regular bike all-year round, but just be wary that you will inevitably have to deal with component wear, and that may turn into an expensive business - possibly even a false economy.